You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 Getting enough sleep is also essential.

-There’s some evidence that peppermint oil can help with hair growth.
+There’s that peppermint oil can help with hair growth.
 Rosemary oil has also been traditionally used to increase blood circulation on the scalp.

-A 2013 study found that rosemary leaf extract improved hair regrowth in mice.
+A found that rosemary leaf extract improved hair regrowth in mice.

 Coconut oil, castor oil, and olive oil are also widely recommended, but research on their benefits for hair growth is limited.